tychonievich/cso1-s2022/markdown/policies.md

 ## Honesty

-I always hope everyone will behave honestly.
+We always hope everyone will behave honestly.
-I know we all are tempted to do what we ought not;
+We know we all are tempted to do what we ought not;
-if you do something you regret, the sooner you tell me the sooner (and more leniently) we can correct it.
+if you do something you regret, the sooner you tell us the sooner (and more leniently) we can correct it.

 ### No plagiarism (nor anything like it)

 You **must** cite any and every source you consult, other than those explicitly provided by the course itself.
 Talked to a friend, saw an interesting video, consulted a website, had a tutor?
 Tell us!
-Put it in a comment in your code.
+Put it in a comment in your code or quiz.

 ### Write your own code

 You must write your own code.
 Not just type it (though you need to do that too): **compose it yourself**, as your own original work.

-Beware of looking at other students code or code you find online: it is hard to unsee and can spoil your ability to compose your own solutions!
+We ask you to program to help you learn the content covered in the programming assignment and to help you demonstrate to us your knowledge.
+This is unlike industry, where you program to create a product.
+Because it is your mind we are looking to help develop and measure, it is your mind that must do all the work.
+Working with others is *not* OK.

+Our TAs have been trained to provide help that does not undermine the primary purpose of helping you learn.
+Other people (tutors, fellow students, etc) have not.
+As such, you should not give help to your peers nor accept help from others besides course staff.

 ### Understand what you submit

-Working together can help you learn.
-But make sure you learned!
+Your understanding is the primary deliverable of our assignments, not the code itself.
-We may ask you to explain aspects of a solution you turn in, and may dock points if it appears you simply copied someone else's ideas (or just guessed a lot of things until one worked) without understanding them.
+As such, we may ask you to explain aspects of a solution you turn in, and may dock points if it appears you simply copied someone else's ideas (or just guessed a lot of things until one worked) without understanding them.

 ### No help on quizzes